Time to read: 8 minutes, 38 seconds

 A template for an Orka virtual machine.
 You can deploy multiple VM instances (VMs) from a single VM config.

-Wait for the spinner at the bottom of the screen to complete.
-A success message should pop up at the bottom of the screen.
+Wait for the loading UI at the bottom of the dialog to complete.
+A success message should pop up at the top of the screen.

-This deploys a VM instance from your template.
+This deploys a VM (Virtual Machine) instance from your template.

 Glossary: VM instance (VM)